-Counterparty credit risk in case of derivative contracts arises from the forward contracts.
+Counterparty credit risk arises in case of forward contracts.
 The subsequent credit risk exposures depend on the value of underlying market factors (e.g., interest rates and foreign exchange rates), which can be volatile and uncertain in nature.
-The Bank has exposure to derivative only in the form of forward foreign exchange transactions at present.
+The Bank has exposure to only forward foreign exchange transactions at present.